CS5520FeinbergFall2023/group-project-group-5/README.md

     return image.imgArrayAddition(matrix) with matrix = {delta, delta, delta}.

 - public Image[] splitChannel(Image image) throws IllegalArgumentException
-    - Split image channels and result in $channelCount greyscale images by calling channelSplit first then multiply by a matrix whose column index corresponds to each channel (like column 0 for red in rgb) is one (other than that is 0).
+    - Split image channelsMap and result in $channelCount greyscale images by calling channelSplit first then multiply by a matrix whose column index corresponds to each channel (like column 0 for red in rgb) is one (other than that is 0).

-- public Image combineChannels(Channel[] channels, Image[] images) throws IllegalArgumentException
+- public Image combineChannels(Channel[] channelsMap, Image[] images) throws IllegalArgumentException
     - Combine greyscale images each representing one channel to one multicolor image by first splitting the greyscale images and get single channel images, than add them all using Arrays.stream(splits).reduce(Image::addition) .

 - public Image sharpen(Image image, float percentage, Axis splitAxis) throws IllegalArgumentException